 There are several different ways of proofing a print job, i.e. of showing our customers what the finished job will look like:

-Press proofs are run on the machine that will produce the final output, and often on the exact stock that will be used.
-For offset print jobs, this is like a test print and very expensive, plates need to be run and the machine needs to be set up.
-Spending hundreds of dollars may make sense for a very prestigious project or a colour job on an unusual stock, where the influence of the stock on the final perception of the document is difficult to assess from looking at an inkjet proof.
+Press proofs are run on the machine that will produce the final output, on the exact stock that will be used.
+For offset print jobs, this is like a test print and expensive, because plates need to be run and the machine needs to be set up just like on the final run.
+Spending hundreds or even thousands of dollars may make sense for a very prestigious project or a colour job on an unusual stock, where the influence of the stock on the final perception of the document is difficult to assess at design stage and digitally printed proofs cannot show the outcome.

-For digital jobs, where the setup is much less expensive, a press proof is the rule rather than the exception and a first copy of a job is printed and compiled for customer ok.
-It is still not cheap, because the machine has to be set up with the right stock
+For digital jobs, where the setup costs are much less expensive, a press proof is the rule rather than the exception and a first copy of a job is often printed and compiled for customer ok.
+It is still not cheap, because the machine has to be set up with the right stock, and for books and brochures there might be binding and finishing costs.

 Press checks are similar to press proofs in some ways: the customer comes to the press room at the scheduled start of the job and gives the ok at the beginning of the print run, sometimes taking advantage of the printer’s ability to tweak colours on a sheet.
-Press checks do not have to cost anything extra, as long as there are no changes to the artwork and the customer is able to come in at a the time the job is scheduled.
+Press checks do not have to cost extra, as long as there are no changes to the artwork and the customer is able to come in at a the time the job is scheduled.
 Press checks are a good way to see your job in it’s final rendition.
-Press checks also show that you are interested in the out come of your job, which is not a given.
+Another result of a press check is that it shows the printer that you are interested in the quality and final outcome of your job, which is not a given.
 At SOS, we do encourage you to come and look at your job on the press.

 High Resolution Inkjet Proofs:

 These proofs are run on a high resolution inkjet printer.
-The printer is calibrated to the press that the final job will be run on and produces similar colour (in a colour managed environment).
-Proofs are not cheap, often run imposed on a big sheet and they are in most cases the final sign off for colour and content.
-They are often called contract proofs, as the represent the contract between printer and customer: if the result from the press looks like the proof, the customer gets what they were promised and what they signed for.
-If the result on the press differs considerably from the proof, say because the colours come out very differently on a certain stock, the printer should put the job on hold and consult with the customer.
+The printer is calibrated to the press that the final job will be run on and produces similar colour.
+In a colour managed environment like at SOS, this calibration would be done regularly, in accord with our ISO 12647-2 certification.
+These proofs are not cheap, often run imposed on a big sheet and they are in most cases the final sign off for colour and content.
+They are often called contract proofs, as they represent the agreement between printer and customer: if the result from the press looks like the proof, the customer gets what they were promised and what they signed for.
+If the result on the press differs considerably from the proof, say because the colours come out very differently on a certain stock, the printer should put the job on hold and consult with the customer immediately.

-Also known as contract proofs, digital chromalins, Approval proofs, Epson proofs, HPs.
+Also known as contract proofs, imposition proof, digital chromalins, approval proofs, Epson proofs, HPs.

 These are prints from a colour laser, they are mostly for content and they show pagination on a magazine, backup and folding in a brochure.
 As laser printers are notoriously temperamental when it comes to colour consistency, they are not usually used for accurate colour proofing.
-They are cheap, quick and often absolutely necessary as mock-ups, especially when no sample or dummy was supplied by the customer (Consider how many ways there are to fold a brochure!).
+They are cheap, quick and often absolutely necessary as mock-ups, especially when no sample or dummy was supplied by the customer (We need dummies, consider how many ways there are to fold a brochure before letting our production staff guess!).
 For magazines and other multi-page publications these lasers are stapled, bound or placed in a ring binder to show pagination.

 An important note on viewing PDF proofs: Please be aware that there can be differences in the way a file shows on your screen, depending on your display preferences.
-The most important is probably the Overprint Preview: If this is not set to always show in Acrobat, you may miss important aspects of your artwork.
+The most important is probably the Overprint Preview: If this is not set to always show in Acrobat (Reader or Pro), you may miss important aspects of your artwork.
 A colour may change if it is set to overprint and some items, like text, that are set to overprint can disappear completely.

 In the example below, if you look carefully you can see a black bar that partly overprints a picture and looks different to the black area next to it.
 You can also see some lines of light grey text.
 The last line was accidentally set to overprint the black background and it therefore disappears when printed.